viki3d/openwrt-advanced-search/README.md

 ```

 #### <span id="c2_1_3">2.1.3.
 Icons</span>
 Icons usage in the Bootstrap project passed through a lot of transformations.
 In Bootstrap 3 icons were included into the project and excluded in version 4.
-Now in version 5 they are available as a separate project, holding them in SVG format:
+Now in version 5 they are again part of the project but available as external content, storing them in SVG format:
 ```
 https://icons.getbootstrap.com/
 ```